-- This requirement is achieved by security feature as the Active shield must be removed and bypassed in order to perform physical intrusive attacks.
+- 258 This requirement is achieved by security feature as the Active shield must be removed and bypassed in order to perform physical intrusive attacks.
 The TOE makes a reset or FIQ occurs to stops operation if a physical manipulation or physical probing attack is detected.
 And also Static Address/Data scrambling for bus and memory & Synthesizable processor core make the reverse-engineering of the TOE layout unpractical.
-So these functionalities meet the security functional requirement of FPT_PHP.3: Resistance to physical attack. - 239 Static Address/Data scrambling for bus and memory protects memory and address/data bus from probing attacks. - 240 Synthesizable processor core: The Central Processing Unit (CPU) of the TOE is synthesizable with glue logic, which makes reverse engineering and signal identification more difficult.
-Most sensitive hardware components such as buses are also hidden and implemented in deepest layers.
+So these functionalities meet the security functional requirement of FPT_PHP.3: Resistance to physical attack. - 259 Static Address/Data scrambling for bus and memory protects memory and address/data bus from probing attacks. - 260 Synthesizable processor core: The Central Processing Unit (CPU) of the TOE is synthesizable with glue logic, which makes reverse engineering and signal identification more difficult.

-SFR4: FDP ACC.1: Subset access control
+SFR4: FDP_ACC.1: Subset access control

-- 241 This requirement is achieved by security register access control, invalid address access and access right for the code executed in FLASH. - 242 1) Security registers access control: This security function manages access to the security control registers through access control security attributes.
-The USER mode has another function, which is write-enable bit for security related registers.
-If user does not enable this bit in 128cycles after the reset, user cannot write security control registers any more. - 243 2) Invalid address access: This function detects invalid address access occurrence.
-In case of an invalid address access is detected, an FIQ is evoked.
-The memory access rights are defined and configured trough the control register MASCON and the Memory Protection Unit (MPU).
-The MPU provide the Embedded Software the ability to define different access rights for different data and program memory areas.
-In case of an illegal memory access, a non-maskable interrupt (FIQ) is generated, allowing to take dedicated and appropriate actions. - 3) Access rights for the code executed in FLASH: This security function manages the code execution in FLASH, through access control security attributes.
-If an invalid access is detected, then a FIQ occurs.
+- 261 This requirement is achieved by security register access control, invalid address access and access right for the code executed in FLASH. - 262 1) Security registers access control: This security function manages access to the security control registers through access control security attributes. - 263 2) Invalid address access: This function detects invalid address access occurrence.
+In case of an invalid address access is detected, an FIQ is evoked. - 3) Access rights for the code executed in FLASH: This security function manages the code execution in FLASH, through access control security attributes in MPU.
+If an invalid access is detected, then a FIQ occurs. - 4) Access control for Operating state: This security function select booting memory area.
+User can select ROM-BOOT or FLASH-BOOT.
+Also it can hide ROM memory.
+If OPRMON.1 is set "0', user cannot change ROM-HIDE value permanently. - 266 5) Flash protection about Write operation: This function provide protection about flash write operation.
+When user write flash write enable bits, user can write flash memory.
+Each MAT(MAT1, MAT2) have protection bit, also have locking bit.